Threepence no date (1660-1662). Mark of value "III" (United Kingdom, Charles II)

 Auction prices

 Find out the current coin value of the British Threepence no date (1660-1662) .
 Mark of value "III".
 This silver coin from the times of Charles II.
-The record price belongs to the lot 401 sold at the Spink UK auction for USD 500.
-Bidding took place January 15, 2023.
+The record price belongs to the lot 33977 sold at the Heritage Auctions auction for USD 720.
+Bidding took place September 5, 2019.

 Сondition